Table of Contents

 vSphere SDK for Perl/vCLI 4.0 Windows or Linux OR vMA 4.0

-Supports both ESX and ESXi (licensed version only)
+Supports both ESX and ESXi (licensed and free version)